saidvandeklundert/learn/_posts/2021-09-1-rust-option-and-result.md

 ### Unwrapping the Result

-Instead of using a match expression, there is also a shortcut that you'll come accross very often.
+Instead of using a match expression, there is also a shortcut that you'll come across very often.
 This shortcut is the `unwrap` method that is defined for the `Result` enum.
 The method is defined as follows:

 ```rust
 impl<T, E: fmt::Debug> Result<T, E> {